Frequently Asked Questions

 Do you also work with individuals?

 Yes we may on a limited basis.
-We can assist your patients/clients with submitting claims (electronically or on paper) to the carriers on their behalf for reimbursement of services that they have already paid the provider for in advance.
+We can assist your patients/clients with submitting claims (electronically or on paper) to the insurance carriers on their behalf for reimbursement of services that they have already paid the provider for in advance.
 We will also converse with them to provide a one-on-one consultation to review their benefits and Explanation of benefits (EOB) received, for reconciliation purposes.
 In some case, we may also assist them with an appeal.
+Contact us to request specific pricing.